Financial Policies

 2. The endowment has not met the minimum, and donors are given 180 days to either make-up the difference personally, or to secure the necessary matching support that may be forthcoming as a result of their previous philanthropy; or

 Use of matching gift funds toward satisfaction of the endowment minimum must be determined prior to initiating Guideline Agreements and a pledge commitment form.
 Approved language will be included in both documents to allow for a complete transfer of funds if the minimum endowment level is not reached within the allocated time period.
-The Office of Gift Acceptance will prepare the Guideline Agreements and pledge commitment form.
+Any questions concerning Corporate Matching for Endowments should be directed to the Office of Gift Acceptance.

-MINIMUM REQUIREMENTS FOR ACCOUNTS:
+MINIMUM REQUIREMENTS FOR ACCOUNTS

-TERMINATING ENDOWMENTS OR NAMED, ANNUALLY FUNDED, ACCOUNTS:
+TERMINATING ENDOWMENTS OR NAMED, ANNUALLY FUNDED, ACCOUNTS

-Naming Matters:
+Naming Matters

 The Vice President for Development and Alumni Relations, in consultation with the President, shall have the authority to revoke any naming recognition or fund title associated with any endowed or non-endowed fund at the University if the benefactor for whom the fund was named: